-In addition, as a company grows so do the workbooks, getting larger and larger until it seems like adding one more tab will literally make the workbook explode, or more realistically, just freeze up and shut down.
-When an analyst decides to leave a company, what is often left behind are complicated, undocumented files which nobody in the company knows how to use, or possibly even understands.
-Any successor will face a significant challenge in getting up to speed in a timely manner.
-This all assumes the analyst left on good terms and the files weren’t deleted or corrupted.
+As a company grows, so do the Excel workbooks, getting larger and larger until it seems like adding one more tab will literally make the workbook explode — or more realistically, just freeze and shut down.
+In addition, when an analyst decides to leave the company, what is often left behind are complicated, undocumented files that no one knows how to use or understands.
+The successor will face a significant challenge in getting up to speed in a timely manner – and this assumes the analyst left on good terms and the files weren’t deleted or corrupted.
 This is a risky way to run a finance department.

 There is a better way.
-With the right Business, Planning, and Consolidation system, set up properly, reporting even in a dynamic changing environment can be much easier, and with much less risk.
-A properly implemented Business, Planning, and Consolidation system like SAP Business Planning and Consolidation (BPC) makes collecting data from multiple sources and turning it into useful information much easier.
+With the right business planning and consolidation system, reporting in a dynamic, changing environment can be much easier, with much less risk.
+A properly implemented business planning and consolidation system like SAP BPC makes it much easier to collect data from multiple sources and turn it into useful information.
 Here are a few reasons:

 - It’s Online – This sounds simple, but a centrally maintained system that’s documented and backed up on a regular basis reduces risk significantly.
-In addition, having one source of data to go to for consolidated or standard reporting, provides that single version of the truth we’ve all heard so much about.
+In addition, having one source of data for consolidated or standard reporting provides that single version of the truth we’ve all heard so much about.

-- Simplified Master Data maintenance – Master data for things like Account, Company, or Cost Center can be hard to maintain in offline “systems”.
-BPC is flexible enough to set up automated master data imports, so it updates along with a source system.
-Or if you decide to maintain manually the interface is intuitive and easy to use.
+- Simplified Master Data maintenance – Master data for things like account, company, or cost center can be hard to maintain in offline “systems.”
+SAP BPC is flexible enough to set up automated master data imports, so it updates along with a source system.
+Or if you decide to maintain it manually, the interface is intuitive and easy to use.

-- Single, “Analytical” chart of accounts – Whether its Actual data for a consolidation, or Forward looking data for a Plan/Budget, the Account dimension in a BPC system generally does not have to contain all of the operational detail that is in a general ledger system.
-For instance while a local GL may contain a “Cash” account for every bank account, and there may be a “Revenue” account for each line of business.
-For reporting purposes these can likely be narrowed down to one Cash account and one Revenue account for consolidated reporting and to reduce the “clutter” associated with Local GL charts of accounts.
-It’s your decision, if you want the detail, you can have it, if not you don’t have
+- Single, “Analytical” chart of accounts – Whether it is actual data for a consolidation, or forward-looking data for a plan/budget, the account dimension in an SAP BPC system generally does not have to contain all of the operational detail that is in a general ledger system.
+For instance, while a local GL may contain a “cash” account for every bank account, there may be a “revenue” account for each line of business.
+For reporting purposes these can likely be narrowed down to one cash account and one revenue account for consolidated reporting and to reduce the “clutter” associated with local GL charts of accounts.
+It’s your decision: if you want the detail, you can have it; if not, you don’t need to have the detail.

 - Report Wizard – For more complicated reports, an intuitive interface is available to build and position your report exactly where you want it to go.
 Options are available for dynamic formulas, formatting, sorting, filtering, and much more.
 Charts can be built to dynamically change when report data is updated.

 - Dynamic Calculations – Want to calculate Gross Margin %?
 Or Operating Income %?
 Any multitude of variance calculations?
-Using EPM Local Members, formulas like this can be attached to a report so if a user decides to drill down, or change the company or cost center they are looking at, the calculation will change right along with them.
+Using EPM Local Members, formulas like this can be attached to a report, so if a user decides to drill down, or change the company or cost center they want to see, the calculation will change right along with them.